bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.md

 means that you didn't manage to boot your board from the external micro-SD card.
 This happens as the button to press is tiny.
 Try again!

-See the 'boot.log' file in this directory for the exact messages your should get in the serial console (if you connected it).
+See the `boot.log` file in this directory for the exact messages your should get in the serial console (if you connected it).

 If the LEDs all blink at the same time, this means that the reflashing